Bangjie Sun

 About Me

 I am a graduating Ph.D. student at the National University of Singapore (NUS), advised by Prof. Mun Choon Chan (NUS) and Prof. Jun Han (KAIST).
-My research lies at the intersection of ubiquitous computing, mobile sensing and computer vision, with a central focus on building provenance evidence recovery and verification systems for physical and digital artifacts with commodity devices.
-I develop deployable mobile systems that recover, preserve, and verify evidence of the origin, authenticity, ownership, and transformation history of physical products that people rely on in everyday life, such as food and protective materials, and digital content that underpins online trust, such as images and other media vulnerable to misuse, manipulation, or theft.
+My research sits at the intersection of mobile sensing and applied artificial intelligence, with a focus on safety- and trust-critical real-world problems.
+At its core, I build ubiquitous and physically grounded provenance systems — deployable on commodity devices — to verify the origin, authenticity, ownership, and transformation history of physical products and digital content.

 I am on the academic job market and currently seeking faculty or postdoctoral positions.